Arthur-Milchior/anki-better-database/README.md

 ### Rebuild your database
 Let us assume you have edit the readable database.
 You may want to port those change to anki's database.
 To do this, in the main window, choose "rebuild database".
-The content of the readable database will be ported to anki database.
-The only exception is the ```json``` column, which will be ignored.
+Most of the contents of the readable database will be ported to anki database.
+The only data from the readable database not ported to anki's database is:

-Note that content is edited or added, but not deteled.
+* the column name ```json```.
+* in the table models, the column ```nb_tmpls``` and ```nb_fields```.

+In general content is edited or added.
+If you delete a tag, a deck, a model or a field from the readable database, it will not be deleted from anki database.
+However, if you delete a fieldname or a template from the readable database, it will also be deleted from anki database.
+This is because those two kind of data correspond to ordered list in which the position/order is really important.

 If the database can't be rebuild, you'll have an error message.
 Hopefully, it will be clear.
 But you may also obtain a python